Value vs Effort Prioritization

 Risk considerations: Failure probability, technology obsolescence, dependency on specific team members.

-Estimation methods compared
+Estimation methods

 | Method | Best For | Pros | Cons |